 This method can only be used with prior approval from the Missouri Director of Revenue or pursuant to a Missouri regulation creating an alternative industry-specific method under Section 143.455.13(1), RSMo.
+At latest sixty days before the close of the tax year to which alternative apportionment is sought to apply, a taxpayer may file a petition for alternative apportionment, following all requirements of 12 CSR 10-2.076 and section 143.455.13(2), RSMo, by emailing the petition to corporate@dor.mo.gov.
 Attach a detailed explanation of how any allocation and apportionment was performed.
 Either a letter of approval must be attached to the return or the detailed explanation must identify the Missouri regulation that authorizes the industry-specific method used and explain why the taxpayer qualifies for the industry-specific method.
-The only industry-specific method currently allowed by Missouri regulation applies to broadcasters under 12 CSR 10-2.260.
+The only industryspecific method currently allowed by Missouri regulation applies to broadcasters under 12 CSR 10-2.260.
 Corporations defined as a broadcaster under 12 CSR 10-2.260 must choose Method Seven.

-Complete Form MO-MS, Part 1, Lines 3 through 12 and enter the resulting percentage from Form MO-MS, Part 1, Line 12 onto Form MO-1120, Line 9 Percent.
+Complete Form MO-MS, Part 1, Lines 4 through 12 and enter the resulting percentage from Form MO-MS, Part 1, Line 12 onto Form MO-1120, Line 9 Percent.
 When completing Form MO-MS, Part 1, Line 3, substitute the appropriate apportionment percentage (without taking into account allocation or NOL apportionment) for the Receipts Factor.
 When completing Form MO-MS, Part 1, Lines 7 and 9, enter income allocated (as opposed to apportioned) everywhere and income allocated to Missouri, respectively, to the extent that item is included in Taxable Income - All Sources (Form MO-1120, Line 8).
 Include on the detailed explanation attachment support for any allocation (as opposed to apportionment) of income.
 Unless the approved method or Missouri regulation directs otherwise, the Apportioned NOL entered on Form MO-MS, Part 1, Line 11 must be determined in a manner consistent with Section 143.455.19, RSMo.